Skip to content

 3. The 30-Day Impact Test: A great VP impacts the organization immediately, well before revenue shows up.
 In the first 30 days, they should have diagnosed the pipeline, fired the “can’t close” reps, and simplified the CRM.
 If they are still “observing” at Day 60, they are failing.

 Finally, recognize that the cost of inaction is worse than the cost of admission.
 If you have a VP currently in the “drift” phase—nice person, great resume, but flat revenue—you are bleeding enterprise value every day you wait.
-The real cost of bad hires isn't the salary; it's the competitors capturing your market while your sales leader makes excuses.
+The real cost of mis-hires isn't the salary; it's the competitors capturing your market while your sales leader makes excuses.